 Within an hour, I was trained to the MSO’s standards…not what I would give today, so much has been learned over the past 10+ years.
 Once my orientation was complete, I was left in the “control room” and as fast as he came, the MSO had gone!
 I was now alone in the embassy with the guards outside.
 Not sure what way was up and jet lag kicking in, I decided to see what the guards were up to.
 Naturally, I found them like this:

 Relaxed and working multiple cell phones in the shade.
 I had a brief chat with the guards before deciding to head back into the embassy and get a self tour of the grounds from the roof.

 This is when I saw the swimming pool for the first time and boy did it look inviting.
 I knew that before I left a swim would be in order, just not today.
 I had yet to meet the purpose of my mission, but that would come soon enough in the next couple of days.
 I knew he was on the grounds and had seen him from a distance, but the MSO did not introduce us.

 Back in the control room, I found a box of fresh new flags, what a delight!
 I decided that the sad looking flag needed to be replaced earlier and having made this discovery, the flag was changed post haste:

-After performing my flag changing ceremony, I returned to the control room where I sat watching monitors and listened to the buzzing of the servers.
+After performing my flag changing ceremony, I returned to the control room where I sat watching monitors.
 This was enough to nearly put me to sleep, not that I needed any help at this time.
 So, coffee after coffee, hour after hour…I sat patiently waiting for the day to end.
 When it did, the only thing on my mind was to enjoy a conversation with my family and rest my head on a pillow in the confines of my hotel room at the Assaha hotel.